littermap/littermap-aws-backend/README.md

 - `sam deploy -g`

+If you forget the oid, you can get it again by running:

+- `./manage rds-db-run "SELECT oid FROM pg_type WHERE typname='geometry';" reader`

 ### Configuring "Sign-in with Google" integration

 - [Register](https://console.cloud.google.com/apis/credentials/consent/) this application with Google's API services and configure the consent screen details